cgaspard/seemless/README.md

 module.exports = MyAPI;
 ```

-### Step 2: Create an instance of an http server, requie the API module, and tell seemless to make an API out of it.
+### Step 2: Create an instance of an http server, require the API module, and tell seemless to make an API out of it.

 ```
 const http = require('http');